xtyangpsp/SeisStack/README.md

 # SeisStack
-Collection of codes of vector stacking methods used in seismology
+Collection of vector stacking methods and codes used in seismology.
+Codes are all in three languages: MATLAB, julila, Python.

+##  Directories
+1. src: source codes.
+2. data: test data sets.